-Washington, North Carolina has to gather taxes from its residents in order to pay for basic services that we've come to expect, like roads and schools.
+Washington, New Jersey has to collect taxes from its residents in order to pay for basic services that we've come to expect, like roads and schools.

-Residents of Washington are legally obligated to pay their taxes.
+Residents of Washington are legally required to pay their taxes.
 Failure to do so can result in civil penalties, criminal fines, and even imprisonment.

-Sources of Tax Dollars in Washington, North Carolina
+Sources of Tax Dollars in Washington, New Jersey

-A wide number of activities are subject to taxation in Washington, North Carolina, creating a considerable range of revenue sources.
-For example, cities typically impose a sales tax, charge fees for certain licenses, and collect tolls on roads and bridges.
+A wide variety of activities are subject to taxation in Washington, New Jersey, creating a large range of revenue sources.
+For example, cities usually impose a sales tax, charge fees for certain licenses, and collect tolls on roads and bridges.

 Sales Tax: A sales tax in Washington is a surcharge added to the price of most goods that are sold by retailers to the general public.
-The government of further imposes a sales tax, which must be paid in addition to the local tax.
-Normally, local sales taxes are less than one percent, while state sales taxes are in the 5% range.
+The government of also imposes a sales tax, which must be paid in addition to the local tax.
+Typically, local sales taxes are less than one percent, while state sales taxes are in the 5% range.

-How Can a Washington, North Carolina Tax Attorney Help?
+How Can a Washington, New Jersey Tax Attorney Help?